JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 ENIGMASH is the Frankenstein's monster of puzzle games.
 Patching together different puzzle themes within individual puzzles, and then connecting those puzzles together in a single world, it's a marvel of PuzzleScript code and puzzle design.
 Whether Snakes appear in it is unknown.
 Perhaps I am including a game *without* snakes so that the next time I add a game with surprise snakes to my snake article, nobody will see it coming.

+Hypothetically speaking, if snakes did appear in a game like this, they might work by transforming between snake form and blocks that can be individually separated.
+That sounds pretty cool actually, it would be fun if the game did have that.

 ![ENIGMASH](https://joelthefox.github.io/img/ENIGMASH.png)

 -----